Butalbital, Acetaminophen, Caffeine and Codeine

-Several cases of dermatological reactions, including toxic epidermal necrolysis and erythema multiforme, have been reported for Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules.
+Several cases of dermatological reactions, including toxic epidermal necrolysis and erythema multiforme, have been reported for Butalbital, Acetaminophen, and Caffeine Tablets, USP.

-Controlled Substance: Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules are controlled by the Drug Enforcement Administration and is classified under Schedule III.
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is controlled by the Drug Enforcement Administration and is classified under Schedule III.

-Following an acute overdosage of butalbital, acetaminophen and caffeine with codeine phosphate, toxicity may result from the barbiturate, the codeine, or the acetaminophen.
-Toxicity due to caffeine is less likely, due to the relatively small amounts in this formulation.
+Following an acute overdosage of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules, toxicity may result from the barbiturate, the codeine, or the acetaminophen.
+Toxicity due to the caffeine is less likely, due to the relatively small amounts in this formulation.

-Signs and Symptoms: Toxicity from barbiturate poisoning includes drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.
+Toxicity from barbiturate poisoning include drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.
 Toxicity from codeine poisoning includes the opioid triad of: pinpoint pupils, depression of respiration, and loss of consciousness.
 Convulsions may occur.

 Acute caffeine poisoning may cause insomnia, restlessness, tremor, and delirium, tachycardia, and extrasystoles.

-A single or multiple drug overdose with butalbital, acetaminophen, and caffeine with codeine phosphate is a potentially lethal polydrug overdose, and consultation with a regional poison control center is recommended.
+A single or multiple drug overdose with Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is a potentially lethal polydrug overdose, and consultation with a regional poison control center is recommended.
 Immediate treatment includes support of cardiorespiratory function and measures to reduce drug absorption.
 Oxygen, intravenous fluids, vasopressors, and other supportive measures should be employed as indicated.
 Assisted or controlled ventilation should also be considered.
 For respiratory depression due to overdosage or unusual sensitivity to codeine, parenteral naloxone is a specific and effective antagonist.